Xingyuma39/game-finder/README.md

 ## Route Table
-Route table that will define and describe what each route in our application is doing.

 |       **URL**     | **REST Route**    | **HTTP Verb** | **CRUD Action** |   **React Routes**  |  **Models**  |
 | ----------------- | ----------------- | ------------- | --------------- | ------------------- | ------------ |